-Our curriculum focuses on developing well-rounded communication professionals capable of interpreting and meeting the challenges of an exciting and dynamic industry.
+The Communication department offers three concentrations: Broadcast, Public Relations, and Digital Journalism.
+The curriculum focuses on developing well-rounded communication professionals capable of interpreting and meeting the challenges of an exciting and dynamic industry.
 Communication professionals need a strong liberal arts background, an education in media-related issues, and "hands-on" skills to use with existing and evolving technologies.

-Bachelor of Arts in Communication
+Bachelor of Arts in Communication (128 units)

 Curriculum changes in recent years have increased the emphasis on areas such as media diversity, media technologies, and media literacy (awareness).
-Statistical analysis techniques (survey research) are in high demand within media industries such as the print and broadcast journalism, and public relations.
-The following lists what new/incoming students must complete in order to earn a degree.
+Statistical analysis techniques (survey research) are in high demand within media industries such as digital and broadcast journalism, as well as public relations.

-Core courses for all sequences:
+Core courses for all sequences (21 units)

 Core for Digital & Broadcast only (3 units)

 plus six hours COM electivesDigital Journalism Sequence

 plus six hours COM electives